Moesif/moesif-nodejs/README.md

 Type: `error => null`
 callback is for internal errors.
-For example, if there is has been an error sending events to moesif or network issue, you can use this to see if there is any issues with integration.
+For example, if there is has been an error sending events to Moesif or network issue, you can use this to see if there is any issues with integration.

 #### __`disableBatching`__